Ear infections are very common, particularly in children.

 - be irritable or restless

-Most ear infections clear up within 3 days, although sometimes symptoms can last up to a week.
+Most ear infections clear up within 3 days.
+But sometimes symptoms can last up to 1 week.

 How to treat an ear infection yourself

-To help relieve any pain and discomfort from an ear infection:
+To help relieve pain and discomfort from an ear infection:

-use painkillers such as paracetamol or ibuprofen.
-Children under 16 should not take aspirin
+use painkillers such as paracetamol or ibuprofen - do not give aspirin to children under 16

-place a warm or cold flannel on the ear
+place a warm or cold face cloth on the ear

 remove any discharge by wiping the ear with cotton wool